BP:

 Vocational training for sustainable development in transfer for training personnel 2020-2022"

-This funding programme aims to bring selected proven results and products of the previous BBNE pilot projects (2015-2019) from project to structure" and thereby generate practical as well as scientific knowledge and insights about innovation transfer.
+This funding programme aimed to transfer selected proven results and products of the previous BBNE pilot projects (2015-2019) from project to structure, generating both practical and scientific knowledge and insights on innovation transfer.

 Establishing sustainable learning venues